 - in the case that data processing is necessary for the fulfilment of an obligation in the employment sector;

 - within the context of the activities of an organisation or union the individual is a member of;

 - for statistical, research, scientific and journalistic purposes;

-- in case data precessing is associated with medical data and is performed by an individual who offers health services by profession and has a duty of confidentiality or is subject to relevant codes of conduct, under the condition that the processing is required for preventive medicine, medical diagnosis and the provision of health-care services;
+- in case data processing is associated with medical data and is performed by an individual who offers health services by profession and has a duty of confidentiality or is subject to relevant codes of conduct, under the condition that the processing is required for preventive medicine, medical diagnosis and the provision of health-care services;

 The lawyers of Michael Chambers & Co.
-LLC are able to advise and guide you on all the matters related to personal data protection, privacy and confidentiality.
+LLC are able to advise and guide you on all matters related to personal data protection, privacy and confidentiality.
 Among our core principles is to establish a strong relationship with our clients and associates built on trust and confidentiality.
-If you wish to speak to one of our lawyers, in absolute confidence, then contact us: email@example.com.
+If you wish to speak to one of our lawyers, in absolute confidence, then contact us: [email protected].